NexPlanar

 Series B in 2007

 NexPlanar Corporation specializes in the manufacturing of chemical mechanical planarization (CMP) pads for the semiconductor device industry.
-Founded in 2003 and headquartered in Hillsboro, Oregon, the company also operates a manufacturing facility in Hopkins, Minnesota.
-NexPlanar's products include hard, mid-hard, and ultra-soft pads that utilize proprietary nano-domain technology, patented molded grooves, and a unique tuning capability.
-These innovations lead to significantly improved yields and lower costs of ownership, while extending the life of the pads.
-The company serves semiconductor fabrication operations globally and was previously known as Neopad Technologies Corporation before rebranding in 2008.
-As of October 2015, NexPlanar operates as a subsidiary of Cabot Microelectronics Corporation.
+Founded in 2003 and based in Hillsboro, Oregon, the company also operates a manufacturing facility in Hopkins, Minnesota.
+NexPlanar's innovative products, which include hard, mid-hard, and ultra-soft pads, utilize proprietary nano-domain technology and patented molded grooves to enhance the efficiency of semiconductor fabrication processes.
+This technology allows for the tuning of pads to achieve improved yields and lower costs of ownership through extended pad life.
+Originally known as Neopad Technologies Corporation, the company rebranded to NexPlanar in September 2008 and has since become a subsidiary of Cabot Microelectronics Corporation.

 Phoseon Technology